tmaurice54/tns_embedded_training/Exercises_C++/4_LinkerScript/ReadME.md

 In this exercise you will learn what is a linker script and how to use it.
 A linker script is a file, here with the .ld extension, that tells the linker which sections to include in the output file, as well as which order to put them in, what type of file is to be produced, and what is to be the address of the first instruction.

-The linker scripts for STM32 project usually contains 2 memories definition: FLASH and RAM.
+The linker scripts for STM32 projects usually contains 2 memory definitions: FLASH and RAM.
-Those memories definition are composed of the start address and the size, for example `FLASH (rx) : ORIGIN = 0x08000000, LENGTH = 500K`.
+Those memories definition are composed of the start address and the size, for example `FLASH (rx) : ORIGIN = 0x08000000, LENGTH = 512K`.
-They will contain sections which will determinate where are the data/functions in the memory.
+They contain sections which describe where the data/functions are in the memory.

 Useful information: